BenLucasLawsWEX/foam-demo/presentation/03 - The Zettelkasten Method.md

 # 03 - The Zettelkasten Method
 - Method of note taking
-- Focuses on the relationships and connections
+- Focuses on the relationships and connections between notes